Julia Dietze

-Julia Dietze (born 9 January 1981) is a German actress.
+Julia Dietze (born on 9 January 1981 in Marseille, France) is a French-born German actress.

 Biography

 Dietze is the daughter of the German artist, illustrator and painter Mathias Dietze.
 Her mother is from Marseille.
 Julia Dietze grew up with her two younger sisters in Munich.

 She gained her first film experience in the movies Soloalbum by Gregor Schnitzler, Do Fish Do It? from Almut Getto, and Love in Thoughts by Achim von Borries, and in some TV films, such as Ghetto Kids, Echte Männer? and Die Stimmen.

 Her first TV starring role was in Mädchen Nr.
 1, directed by Stefan Holtz.

 In February 2009, it was announced that Dietze would play the lead role in the science fiction comedy Iron Sky by the Finnish independent director Timo Vuorensola.
 The film premiered in February 2012.
 She reprised her role in 2019's Iron Sky: The Coming Race.

 In 2021, Dietze caused media outrage with a segment for the Daily Show when she compared U.S. health authorities' actions to combat the COVID-19 pandemic to "Hitler times."
-She also admitted that she was a pescatarian who took advice on her diet from her cat and medicine "from nature".
+In the same interview, she claimed to take dietary advice from her cat.